SEO for SaaS companies is driving exponential growth.

 Try GoVisually free today!

-5. The right keywords for the right stage
+5. Use the right keywords for the right stage

-A SaaS marketing funnel consists of three stages:
+A SaaS marketing funnel consists of three steps:

 - Top of the Funnel (ToFu)

 Top-of-the-funnel keywords are targeted at users who need to be made aware of the solutions they could have.
 This is where your SEO strategy revolves around informational keywords and content like “What is email marketing?”
 Or “How does an appointment scheduling software work?”

 Mid-funnel keywords are where your users are aware of a solution and need more information before deciding.
 This includes informational keywords but more specific ones like “schedule management software” or “best email marketing platforms.”

 Bottom-of-the-funnel keywords are particular and more transactional/sales-oriented than informational.
 This is where your users know your brand and directly search for it to make comparisons or learn about pricing.

 Bottom-of-the-funnel keywords for SaaS are commonly product landing pages or A vs. B comparison articles to pitch yourself against competitors.

 6. Create product focused content

 Product-led content makes it a point always to introduce your SaaS platform and the solutions it brings in different scenarios.